VelislavKarastoychev/euriklis-validator/README.md

 # Methods:

 ## validator methods:
-All the methods of validator return a validator type.
-So the architecture of the library allows you to chain the its methods.
-The result or the answer of the comparison and the condition fulfilling is recorded into the "answer" property.
+All methods of the validator return a validator type.
+So the architecture of the library allows you to chain its methods.
+The result of the comparison (the answer) and the condition fulfillment is recorded into the "answer" property.
 For example:

 ```js
 const validator = require('@euriklis/validator')